Gregg Museum of Art & Design: Relocation

 In 2009, the university announced the Talley Student Union would undergo a $120 million renovation and expansion project, and the redesign would not include the Gregg.
 During its time on the second and third floor of Talley Student Union, the Gregg’s collection had grown from 1,500 to over 27,000 objects.
 In addition to the issue of limited space, the Gregg’s location made it difficult for off-campus visitors to visit the museum.
 In considering the difficulties which the Gregg experienced as a result of being located on campus, the university decided it was time for the museum to get a standalone location.
-In May of 2013 the Gregg moved to a temporary location while it waited for its new home to be built.
+In May 2013 the Gregg moved to a temporary location while it waited for its new home to be built.

 Renovation

 The Historic Chancellor’s Residence was built in 1928 by Hobart Upjohn.
 In 2011, The Freelon Group of Durham, headed by architect Philip Freelon, was selected to lead the renovation project.
 Perkins and Will, a global architecture firm based out of Chicago, acquired The Freelon Group (and the renovation project) in 2014.
-The university would not begin renovating until they secured complete funding, which took approximately 4 years; in April of 2015, a groundbreaking ceremony was held to signify the start of construction.
+The university would not begin renovating until they secured complete funding, which took approximately 4 years; in April 2015, a groundbreaking ceremony was held to signify the start of construction.
 The approximately 9.5 million dollar project was funded through the university's Talley Student Center renovation fund, donations from alumni and community members, funding from the city of Raleigh, and funding from Wake County.

 Reopening

-The Gregg reopened its new location in August of 2017.
+The Gregg reopened its new location in August 2017.
 The 24,000 square foot building is LEED certified and includes ample gallery space, offices, a classroom, and storage space for the permanent collection.
 The museum grounds include a sculpture garden (still in progress) and the Pollinator Garden, a garden designed by NC State associate professor, Anne Spafford, and her horticulture students.